HewlettPackard/Docker-SimpliVity/ops/README.md

 clh-worker04 ip_addr='10.10.174.1xx/22' esxi_host='simply04.am2.cloudra.local'
 ```

-You can also distribute the infrastructure VMs across fours nodes rather than across the default the nodes.
+You can also distribute the infrastructure VMs across fours nodes rather than across the default nodes.
 For example, the default placement for the NFS server VM is as follows:
 ```
 [nfs]
 clh-nfs ip_addr='10.10.174.121/22'    esxi_host='simply03.am2.cloudra.local'